 Each retailer must provide the following reports to the allocation agent –

-When providing consumption information under rules 31, 32 and 33, the proportion (in terms of volume) of historic estimates contained within the consumption information provided by the retailer to the allocation agent for the relevant initial, interim and final allocation in accordance with rules 31 to 33 for each gas gate for consumer installations in allocation groups 3 to 6.
+When providing consumption information under rules 31, 32 and 33, the proportion (in terms of volume) of historical estimates contained within the consumption information provided by the retailer to the allocation agent for the relevant initial, interim and final allocation in accordance with rules 31 to 33 for each allocated gas gate for consumer installations in allocation groups 3 to 6.

 By 1200 hours on the 10th business day of each month, a report on the number and percentage of validated register readings obtained in accordance with rule 29.4.3 and 29.5 during the previous four and twelve months, respectively.